 AN ACADEMIC LOOK AT WHAT LED TO ORGANISED SPIRITUALISM IN THE 1700s + 1800s

-"Eighteenth-century England presented a picture of substantial religious diversity" [1].
-Of note: "the established churches brought a religious sanction to the existing social hierarchy and political order.
-They fostered learning and were patrons of the arts" [2].
+"Eighteenth-century England presented a picture of substantial religious diversity" [1], moreover, "the established churches brought a religious sanction to the existing social hierarchy and political order.
+They fostered learning and were patrons of the arts" [2]

-Between 1700 and 1740, (over a hundred years prior to the 1848 events in Hydesville), around 80 percent of the American population regularly attended church.
-However, a phenomena known as the Great Awakening (which comprised several intervals in American Christian history), started to gain traction.
-This served to "made religion more personal by fostering a sense of spiritual conviction of personal sin and need for redemption, and by encouraging introspection and a commitment to personal morality" [3].
+Between 1700 and 1740, (over a hundred years prior to the 1848 spiritual phenomena events in Hydesville, New York), around 80 percent of the American population regularly attended church.
+However, the Great Awakening (which comprised several intervals in American Christian history), started to gain traction.
+This served to "make religion more personal by fostering a sense of spiritual conviction for one's own sins, the need for redemption, and encouraging introspection and a commitment to personal morality" [3].

-"There were significantly fewer church attendances throughout the country, many people were also bored and unsatisfied with the way the sermons were conducted, and they criticized the lack of enthusiasm from their preachers.
-[Moreover], Enlightenment was an intellectual movement that dominated much of the world and Europe in the 1700s.
-Originating from Renaissance humanism, it was a movement centred around the power of reason, the power of science, and it also made religion appear less important" [4].
+During the Great Awakening, "there were significantly fewer church attendances across the country, and many people were bored and unsatisfied with the way that the sermons were conducted.
+[Moreover], they criticized the lack of enthusiasm from their preachers, and this made religion appear less important" [4].

 During the 1830s, a class conflict across the UK provoked attacks on the established churches.
 From the perspective of a large number of labourers, the latter were no more than corrupt moneyed institutions which served to support the advantaged upper social classes and keep the commoners downtrodden.
 Indeed, such churches were seen by many as promoters of a hugely oppressive social order [2].